Columbine Memorial

-The Columbine Memorial is a memorial in Columbine, Colorado, that honors the deceased and injured victims, survivors, rescuers, and all who were affected by the Columbine High School massacre on April 20, 1999.
+The Columbine Memorial is a memorial in Littleton, Colorado, that honors the deceased and injured victims, survivors, rescuers, and all who were affected by the Columbine High School massacre on April 20, 1999.
 The memorial is located in Clement Park, which is behind Columbine High School, the site of the massacre.
 It is operated by a non-profit institution whose mission is to operate the memorial and its upkeeping.

 The memorial began planning in June 1999, approximately two months after the shooting, for victims, survivors, those involved in rescue and recovery operations and everyone touched by the shooting.
 Designing took three and a half years.
 Designing was accepted on a four-level diagram: the first was the people most affected by the shootings, the victims' families; the second was injured victims and their families; the third was past and present students and staff of the high school; and the final was the community and general public.
 The Foothills Foundation and the Columbine Memorial Committee raised over $1.5 million in donations over eight years of planning.

 Groundbreaking of the memorial occurred in June 2006.
 The Memorial was opened to the public on September 21, 2007.

 Background

-On April 20, 1999, Columbine High School seniors Eric Harris and Dylan Klebold murdered 12 students and one teacher and injured 24 others.
+On April 20, 1999, Columbine High School seniors Eric Harris and Dylan Klebold murdered 13 students, including a victim that died in 2025, and one teacher and injured 23 others.
 Harris and Klebold then committed suicide.
 It was at the time, the deadliest shooting at a high school in American history.

 Many impromptu memorials were created shortly after the massacre, including Rachel Scott's car and John Tomlin's truck.
-The planning of a permanent memorial beginning in June 1999.
+The planning of a permanent memorial began in June 1999.
 Fifteen wooden crosses were also erected on top of a hill by Columbine High School, 13 for the victims and two for the shooters.
 This led to some controversy over whether or not Harris and Klebold should be memorialized.
 Some argued that it glorified murderers, while others argued that Harris and Klebold were victims as well.
 Brian Rohrbough, father of victim Daniel Rohrbough, took down the crosses, stating it was not appropriate to honor the shooters in the same place as their victims.

-Sometime between the dates of November 13–15, 2020, a donation box setup to fund the maintenance and upkeep costs of the memorial was stolen.
+Sometime between November 13–15, 2020, a donation box setup to fund the maintenance and upkeep costs of the memorial was stolen.